nickibyte/tridchessboard.js/README.md

 </html>
 ~~~

-For further instruction on configuring the Tri-D chessboard and using the API, please see the [Docs and Examples].
+For further instruction on configuring the Tri-D chessboard and using the API, please see the [Docs and Examples](#docs-and-examples).

 ## Docs and Examples